stormckey/stormckey.github.io/docs/Build_this_website.md

         link: https://github.com/stormckey
         - icon: fontawesome/solid/paper-plane # icons to the right bottom of the page
         link: mailto:sortygraph@gmail.com
-    alternate: # change the language, the link should point to different directories
+    alternate: # change the language， the link should point to different directories
         - name: English
         link: /
         lang: en